 The length of a pregnancy is commonly calculated from the start of a person’s most recent menstrual period.
 Many people don’t know they’re pregnant until after the sixth week.

 An average pregnancy lasts about 40 weeks, and viability, the point at which a fetus could survive outside the uterus, generally falls between 24 and 26 weeks.
-Federal and state courts have consistently blocked enforcement of laws that ban abortion before 18 weeks, until this week.
+Federal and state courts had consistently blocked enforcement of laws that ban abortion before 18 weeks, until September.